devbret/online-opsec/README.md

 * **[Thunderbird](https://www.thunderbird.net/)** - "*...is a free email application that’s easy to set up and customize - and it’s loaded with great features!*"

 ### Firewalls
+A firewall (according to [Indiana University](https://kb.iu.edu/d/aoru)) is a, "*...system designed to prevent unauthorized access to or from a private network. ...
+Firewalls prevent unauthorized internet users from accessing private networks connected to the internet, especially intranets.*" The purpose and useuflness of a firewall doesn't change, whether you're securing a business or a home network.

 * **[pfSense](https://www.pfsense.org/)** - "*...is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and including third party free software packages for additional functionality. pfSense software, with the help of the package system, is able to provide the same functionality or more of common commercial firewalls, without any of the artificial limitations.*" (Recommended)

 ### Messaging